Android SDK

 }

-Payment engine LogCat logging callback subscription
+#### Payment engine LogCat logging callback subscription <a href="#payment-engine-logcat-logging-callback-subscription" id="payment-engine-logcat-logging-callback-subscription"></a>

 LogCat callback logging is a feature that allows the payment engine to send log messages directly to the application through callbacks.
-When enabled—by setting the EnableLogcatBroadcasts property to true—the app receives log events programmatically instead of relying only on the standard LogCat console output.
+When enabled—by setting the `EnableLogcatBroadcasts` property to true—the app receives log events programmatically instead of relying only on the standard LogCat console output.

 This method gives developers more control over how logs are used.
 Logs can be captured, filtered, stored, or forwarded to external monitoring systems, making it especially useful in production environments where console access is limited.
 It also enables building custom logging tools within the app for advanced debugging and diagnostics.